The guy on the photo is me, in Lisboa, Portugal. I am smiling, like most of the time.

 Hive, Pig, Impala, Hadoop (streaming and non streaming API), PostgreSQL, MySQL, Spark.

-I have a passion for photography and my favorite subjects are my wife and my four kids.
+I have a passion for photography and my favorite subjects are my wife and my seven kids.

 Furthermore I like reading, writing, playing the guitar and music in general.